 Look for a 0% intro APR offer.
 The Blue Business℠ Plus Credit Card from American Express offers an introductory APR of 0% for 15 Months on purchases and balance transfers and then shifts to a rate of 12.24% - 20.24% Variable.

 Does your business keep you in the air?

 Look at cards that offer airline miles and perks.
 Capital One® Spark® Miles for Business offers one of the best sign-up bonuses right now.
 Earn a one-time bonus of 50,000 miles once you spend $4,500 on purchases within 3 months from account opening.
-Then, earn 2 miles per $1 on every purchase every day.
-Even better: the annual fee of $59 is waived for the first year.
+Then, earn 2 Miles per $1 on every purchase, every day.
+Even better: the annual fee is $0 intro for first year; $95 after that.
 Centralize your business spending on one card to quickly build up miles that can take your business far.

 Looking for extra cash to funnel back into your business?

 The Capital One® Spark® Cash for Business has the best sign-up bonus offer with a one-time $500 cash bonus once you spend $4,500 on purchases within 3 months from account opening.
-Then earn 2% cash back on all purchases, with no limit.
+Then earn 2% Cash Back on every purchase, every day, with no limit.